mikecbrant/php-ultimate-sessions/README.md

 session handler that does not extend from SessionHandler.
 This would be an atypical situation, but it is here if needed.

-TODO - UltimateSessionManager - A class to provide object-oriented access to typical PHP session handling functions along with timestamp based session security.
+(Planned for future) UltimateSessionManager - A class to provide object-oriented access to typical PHP session handling functions along with timestamp based session security.